SammieLetgo/Discord-Token-Grabber/README.md

 # How to use?
 Clone this repo and inside PrintAllInfo.cs you should see a url string, replace the url with your own discord webhook (not the double quotes) you can publish as onefile and when ran, it will send an embed containing users details.
-EDIT: you can figure out how to get exe

 # Bypassing?